-Now listen to the Word of God.
 "But God demonstrates His own love for us in this: While we were still sinners, Christ died for us (Rom 5:8)."

 "This is love: not that we loved God, but that He loved us and sent His Son as an atoning sacrifice for our sins (1 John 4:10)."

-My friends, if it were not for God's initiative in loving us, we would remain dead in our sins.
+My friends, if it were not for God's initiative in loving us, we would remain dead in our sins, forever cut off from Him.
 But God took the initiative.
-Why?
+And why?
 Because that's His nature.
 He is a loving God.
 And that's what true love always does.
 It doesn't wait.
 It initiates.
-Insight #2...

 2. True love exhibits grace.
 "For God so loved the world."
-Think of how that sounded to Nicodemus.^[2] Who again was Nicodemus?
+Think of how that sounded to Nicodemus.2 Who again was Nicodemus?
 A devout, religious Jew.
 A leading teacher of the Jews.
 A Pharisee.

 Suppose you had asked Nicodemus this question, "Who does God love?"
 How would he have responded?
-The typical first century Jew believed that God loved Israel.
-But the world?
+The typical first century Jew believed that God loved His chosen people Israel.
+But love the world?
 No way.

 William Barclay helps us grasp the common Jewish mindset, as he writes, "The Jew had a immense contempt for the Gentile.
 The Gentiles, said the Jews, were created by God to be fuel for the fires of hell.
 God, they said, loves only Israel of all the nations he had made...It was not even lawful to render help to a Gentile mother in her hour of sorest need, for that would simply be to bring another Gentile into the world...If a Jewish boy married a Gentile girl, or if a Jewish girl married a Gentile boy, the funeral of that Jewish boy or girl was carried out.
-Such contact with a Gentile was the equivalent of death."
+Such contact with a Gentile was the equivalent of death."3

-There was a barricade around the Jewish Temple in Jerusalem.
+There was even a barricade around the Jewish Temple in Jerusalem.
 Non-Jews were allowed to look at the temple, but could not approach it.
-A sign on the wall read, "Trespassers will be executed."[4]
+A sign on the wall read, "Trespassers will be executed."4

 In stark contrast ponder these words, "For God so loved the world."
-Not just the Jews, but the world.
-Not just people like us, but the world.
+Not just people like us, but all the peoples of the world.

-Do you know what that means?
-Jesus is not merely one of many options.
+And if that's true, then Jesus is not merely one of many options.
 He is God's provision for the world.
-Revelation 5:9 says there will be people in heaven "from every tribe and language and people and nation."
-God's love crosses ethnic barriers.
-The greatest gift ever given is for all people groups.
+Revelation 5:9 says there will be people in heaven "from every"